 Thermoforming with a Bending Bar

-1. The part to be bent needs to have a 90 degree groove routed in the material which will form the finished bend location.
+- The part to be bent needs to have a 90 degree groove routed in the material, which will form the finished bend location.
 The groove should be cut to a depth that leaves about 0.100”-.050” of material (more thickness for a rounder corner, less thickness for a sharper corner).

-2. Preheat the bending bar to a temperature of about 300 to 350 degrees F. when bending high density polyethylene.
+- Preheat the bending bar to a temperature of about 300 to 350 ºF when bending high density polyethylene.
 Adjust the temperature for other materials.

-3. Place the part on the bending bar and apply a weight of about 10 to 15 pounds per foot of the part being bent.
-For example, if one is bending a 24” part, a weight of 20 to 30 pounds needs to be applied to the part uniformly to hold the part down to the bending bar.
-This weight may need to be adjusted if the temperature of the bar is warmer or cooler, but the weight is needed to force the plastic edges to be in complete contact with the bar.
+- Place the part on the bending bar and apply a weight of about 10 to 15 pounds per foot of the part being bent.
+For example, if bending a 24” part, a weight of 20 to 30 pounds needs to be applied to the part uniformly to hold the part down to the bending bar.
+This weight may need to be adjusted if the temperature of the bar is warmer or cooler, but the weight is needed to force the plastic in complete contact with the bar.

-7. Forming a radius can also be done by using a heat gun, using a back and forth motion across the length of the sheet both top and bottom until the material is soft enough to start bending.
-Keep the gun at a distance of at least 8” to 12”, do not get the heat to close to the material as blistering may occur.
-And be aware the thicker the material the longer it will take to form a desired radius, scoring of the thicker material may be necessary.
-Once the material has been bent to the desired angle clamp into place for at least 24 hours.
+- Forming a radius can also be done by using a heat gun, using a back and forth motion across the length of the sheet both top and bottom until the material is soft enough to start bending.
+Keep the gun at a distance of at least 8” to 12”, do not get the heat too close to the material as blistering may occur.
+Be aware, the thicker the material the longer it will take to form a desired radius, and scoring of the thicker material may be necessary.
+Once the material has been bent to the desired angle, clamp into place for at least 24 hours.